josmaf/bx-tensorflow-demo/doc/tutorial.md

 1. Create a Docker image to train a model (a neural network) that classifies photos of clothing
 2. Import the Docker image into BatchX
 3. Import a dataset of labeled clothing photos into BatchX
-4. Run the Docker image in BatchX
+4. Run the imported Docker image in BatchX
 5. Get the trained model from BatchX file system and use it to classify a photo

 # Prerequisites